-We founded Ambercite in 2010 to commercialise the ideas of company founder Doris Spielthenner and make patent searching and analytics more accessible and accurate.
+We founded Ambercite to commercialise the ideas of company founder Doris Spielthenner and make patent searching and analytics more accessible and accurate.
 Doris had a background in the application of advanced social network analytics, and realised that similar principles could be developed and then disrupt the status quo of patent searching and analysis.

 Other co-founders brought backgrounds in video gaming (bringing you intuitive interfaces), big data analytics (bringing you far-reaching, real time insights) and patent law and practice.
 This unique combination of backgrounds ensured that Ambercite had the technical and patent law underpinnings to create a truly innovative product.